Workflow

 By Bell Chen, founder.
 Updated May 19, 2026.

-Rachel Karten, who writes Link in Bioto roughly 100,000 social media managers, named the discipline good QA borrows: “Pick the two or three numbers that change what you’d do tomorrow,” per Karten.
+The discipline good QA borrows is to pick the two or three numbers that change what you would do tomorrow.
 QA at agency scale works the same way, by replacing taste with objective checks against a named standard.
 “This does not feel on-brand” does not scale across a dozen accounts, and it cannot catch the one error that actually loses a client: the right post on the wrong account.

 In my experience running brand cycles at Backlinker AI and through a consumer launch window in February 2026, the QA that survives a growing roster is the kind anyone on the team can run the same way: a one-page per-client checklist, a reference library to compare against, and a final pass whose only job is to catch the wrong-account post.
 The workflow below documents that process in audit-grade blocks, with named operators, a worked example for a clearly fictional agency, and the failure modes that reach the client before the reviewer does.